 He is a Director and Trustee of the William, Hillary and Chelsea Clinton Foundation.
 He is also a member of the Energy Committee of the Clinton Global Initiative, focusing on the development of clean and renewable energy.
 Rolando is proud to be a founding member of the Walkabout Foundation which has distributed 21,000 wheelchairs to date.

 Jorge V. Jasson

-Jorge leads InterEnergy’s business strategy function, is a member of the Investment Committee and sits on the Board.
+Jorge leads InterEnergy’s business strategy function, is a member of the Investment Committee.
 He also sits on the Boards of several of the company’s operating businesses.